Biblia komputerowego gracza: Contents

 Each chapter of the book is devoted to a different game genre and begins with its short definition.
 The bulk of each chapter consists of descriptions of individual games, considered by the authors to be the most important examples of the given genre, arranged in chronological order.
 In addition, the authors occasionally discuss at length a specific trend or sub-genre.

 Each chapter also contains a list of the "top ten games of all time" of the genre, as judged by the authors.
 For example, the list of "top ten shooter games" is as follows: Commando, Defender, River Raid, Green Beret, Ghosts 'n Goblins, Super Zaxxon, Maggotmania (a clone of Centipede), Tapper, Gyruss and Star Wars: Rebel Assault.

 The book includes the following genres: shooter games, platform games, arcade adventure games, fighting games (including beat 'em up games), sports games, racing games, vehicle simulators, adventure games, role-playing games, strategy games (divided into "wargames" and "economic games"), and three-dimensional shooters (including first- and third-person shooters).

+According to Piotr Gawrysiak, most of the content was written by Piotr Mańkowski.
+Gawrysiak, invited to collaborate only towards the end of the work, wrote only the chapter on vehicle simulator games.
+Years later, Aleksy Uchański claimed that he had bad memories of working on the book and was not satisfied with the sections he had written.